Codecademy/ugc/.github/CONTRIBUTING.md

 - Before making a PR, make sure you pushed your changes from a branch other than `main`.
 - Name the new branch after the changes being pushed to the PR.
 - Keep your PRs byte-sized.
-No more than 3 new entries per PR!
+1 article per PR!
 - All contributors must sign the Contributor License Agreement (CLA).
 - All required [status checks](https://docs.github.com/en/github/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks) are expected to pass in each PR.
 - For Beta, we currently require at least one round of reviews from the [content team members](https://github.com/codecademy/docs#-content-team).
 Make sure to make the changes within 5 days.
 - Requested changes must be resolved before merging.
-- Your entry will be deployed within the hour after it's merged!
+- Your article will be deployed within the hour after it's merged!

 ## What do we check for?